An accessory building, structure or use shall not be considered without a principal building, structure or use.

 A dugout shall not encroach upon or affect or interfere with any watercourse or drainage easement in the opinion of the development authority.

-All dugouts that require a development permit shall be designed and built to County standards and policies.
-The development authority may grant a variance to the slope specifications, provided that a fence is constructed that meets the following requirements:
+All dugouts that require a development permit shall be designed and built to meet a maximum 5:1 slope.
+The development authority may grant a variance to the slope specifications, provided that a fence is constructed that meets the following requirements; (Bylaw 30-2025)